 The “Watch When You Eat” Genius

-By limiting your “eating window” to only X amount of hours every day (we will get to intermittent fasting schemes later), you are more likely to consume less food than you would normally eat when spread across the whole day.
+By limiting your “eating window” to only X amount of hours every day (we will get to intermittent fasting schemes later), you are more likely to eat less food than you would normally eat when spread across the whole day.

 When trying to lose weight, all you need is a caloric deficit, day after day.
 Intermittent fasting makes it easy to adhere to it, as it lets you eat your regular foods.
 You achieve a caloric restriction without cutting your favorite food from your diet.
 This is what is the best part of intermittent fasting, as it is unlike most other “diets” that are taking away all your favorite foods.